Equilibrium Analysis of Customer Attraction Games: The Asymmetric Static Game

-\begin{proof} To show the existence of PNE, we construct a new potential function to help us.
+A natural question is, whether the PNE is still guaranteed to exist when the agents have asymmetric weights.
+Interestingly, we find that when there are only two agents, PNE still exists by Theorem \ref{thm:exist asym two agent}. \begin{theorem} For any instance $\mathcal{I}$ of asymmetric customer attraction game with two agents, a pure Nash equilibrium always exists. \end{theorem} \begin{proof} To show the existence of PNE, we construct a new potential function to help us.
 Define the weights of agent 1 and 2 as $w_1$ and $w_2$, respectively.
 Given a strategy profile $\Vec{S}=(S_1,S_2)$, for any node $j$, define $h_j(\Vec{S})$ as

 Define the potential function $H(\Vec{S})=\sum_j h_j(\Vec{S})$.
-W.l.o.g, assume that agent 1 changes strategy to $S'_1$ and denote $\Vec{S}'= (S'_1, S_2)$ by the current strategy profile.
+W.l.o.g., assume that agent 1 changes strategy to $S'_1$ and denote $\Vec{S}'= (S'_1, S_2)$ by the current strategy profile.
 We calculate the difference from $h_j(\Vec{S}')$ and $h_j(\Vec{S})$:

 It is not hard to check that $H(\Vec{S}')-H(\Vec{S})= w_1(U_1(\Vec{S}')-U_1(\Vec{S}))$ and the similar result also holds for agent 2.
 Since $w_1,w_2\geq 0$, it implies that when the agent deviates for better utility, the potential function will be improved.
 Due to the finite space of strategy profiles, PNE always exists. \end{proof}